kcc/sanitizers/memtagmalloc/README.md

 ```

 ## Flags
-MTMalloc is configurable via environment variables, see `mtmalloc_config.h` for the current list.
+MemTagMalloc is configurable via environment variables, see `mtmalloc_config.h` for the current list.

 ```
 # build your code and link with mtmalloc.a